individual-brain-charting/docs/docs/source/tasks.rst

    - Software: Expyriment 0.9.0 (Python 3.6)
    - Response device: In-house custom-made sticks featuring one-top button, each one to be used in each hand

+   - Audio device: OptoACTIVE (Optoacoustics)

 The MathLanguage protocol was taken from (`Amalric et al., 2016 <https://doi.org/10.1073/pnas.1603205113>`__).
 This task aims to comprehensively capture the activation related with several types of mathematical and other types of facts, presented as sentences.
 During the task, the participants are presented a series of sentences, each one in either of two modalities: auditory or visual.
 Some of the categories include theory of mind statements, arithmetic facts and geometry facts.
 After each sentence, the participant has to indicate whether they believe the presented fact to be true or false, by respectively pressing the button in the left or right hand.
 For each participant, the data was divided in four runs, with an equal number of trials of each category in each run.
 As previously stated, each stimulus is presented either in auditory or visual form, which was pre-randomized and equal for every participant.
 A second version of each run (runs "B") was generated reverting the modality for each trial, so those being visual in the original runs (runs "A"), would be auditory in their corresponding B version, and vice-versa.
+**Note:** We used the OptoACTIVE (Optoacoustics) audio device for all subjects except for *subject-05* and *subject-08*, who completed the session using MRConfon MKII.

 The conditions for this task are described in `this table <condMathLanguage_>`__ and the main contrasts derived from those conditions are described in `this table <contMathLanguage_>`__.